dmalawey/ScuttleTechGuide/docs/boards/beagley-ai.md

 ![JST](../image/BeagleY-AI%20Fan%20connector.png)

-This option would provide the dynamic fan cooling which is better because the board can manipulate the fan for better cooling (e.g. turn the fan slower or faster).
+This option would provide active cooling that the board can control.
+For example, the OS can decide to spin the fans slower to make the device quieter when it is already running cool.

 More info about active cooling on [Beagle Docs:material-arrow-top-right:](https://docs.beagle.cc/boards/beagley/ai/02-quick-start.html#attach-cooling-fan).

 ### 2. Installing an OS